 Wash your hands with soap and water every time you have contact with the sick person or with items and surfaces he or she has touched (e.g. nightstand, dishes, etc.).
 Also wash your hands before and after preparing food, before eating, after using the toilet and every time your hands seem dirty.
 If soap and water are not available, use a hand sanitizer made with 70% alcohol.

 Utensils and dishes used by the person who is sick can be cleaned with regular dish soap or detergent and water.
-Do not share toothbrushes, cigarettes, utensils, dishes, glasses, cups, towels or sheets, etc. with the person who is sick.

 At least once a day, clean and disinfect: